-To find the best computer speakers, we researched more than 50 models, then bought the eight most promising on the market.
+To find the best computer speakers, we researched more than 50 models, then bought the seven most promising on the market.
 We then spent weeks using them on our own desks, setting each up in a variety of configurations.
 We also spent hours listening to each model one right after the other, using various genres of music to compare the bass, mid, and treble quality of each, as well as overall clarity and fullness.

 Analysis and Test Results

 Our testing of computer speakers was split into two main categories: sound quality and ease of use.
-Within each of these categories we conducted multiple tests to rank the performance of each product.
+Within each of these categories, we conducted multiple tests to rank the performance of each product.
 You can read more about those tests and the standout performers below.

-If you're looking for the best possible sound from your computer, we think the Mackie Studio Monitor CR4BT is a great choice.
+If you're looking for the best possible sound from your computer, the Mackie Studio Monitor CR4BT is a great choice.
 We found these speakers to be impressively capable throughout all registers, able to get deep and warm or brash and bright as the situation dictates, while remaining incredibly clear no matter what.
 However, the extra size and price of these speakers may dissuade some.

 For most people seeking great sound, we would suggest the Bose Companion 2 Series III Multimedia.
-These speakers provide bass rumble and clarity that are almost as good as those of the Mackie Studio Monitor CR4BT, but in a smaller and slightly less expensive package.
+These speakers provide bass rumble and clarity that are almost as good as those of the Mackie Studio Monitor CR4BT, just in a smaller and slightly less expensive package.

 In order to be useful, all that computer speakers need to do is sound better than the tiny speakers that are built-in to most laptops.
 All the rest of the models we tested can do this, though with slightly less aplomb than the standouts we've listed above.
 Of these, our favorite would be the Creative Pebble 2.0, which managed to maintain a relatively well-balanced and well-rounded sound in our testing.